shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Let’s just get to training.”
 Mudrich’s grip on Ersatzica’s wrist grew tighter.

 They did training with Wryonin and the late morning lookout wolves.
-The whole time, Muddy didn’t say anything to Ersatzica except the occasional “Yeah.” and “No.” They finished training with the just the normal amount of scar pain for Ersatzica.
+The whole time, Muddy didn’t say anything to Ersatzica except the occasional “Yeah.” and “No.” They finished training with just the normal amount of scar pain for Ersatzica.
 As they climbed the staircase back up to the town, Mudrich finally spoke.

 “Maybe you should destroy the boots.”